Click for the Latest Maple Newsletter

 The Royal National Institute of Blind People (RNIB) is a UK charity offering information, support and advice to almost two million people in the UK with sight loss.

-Click on the link to go to their website
+Click to go to their website

 Click to see our Student Survey